casdoor/casdoor-dotnet-sdk/README.md

 The Casdoor's SDK for .NET/ASP.NET Core, which will allow you to easily connect your application to the Casdoor authentication system without having to implement it from scratch.

-**Note:** This SDK is currently in beta and is not yet ready for use.

 ## Packages

 This SDK is built using the following packages for different platforms: